 Why don’t my shortcodes display in the table?

 false which will remove all shortcodes from your table, as well as disabling other formatting such as HTML.
 This is because:

 - Processing shortcode content can take a significant amount of time – especially for large tables – so enabling them can have a performance impact on your site.

 - Shortcodes often add HTML to the content which makes it difficult to limit content to a set number of words (see

 excerpt_length).
 For this reason, if you enable shortcodes, then the full content is always displayed and the

 How to display shortcode content in a table

-You can display shortcodes in the table by adding
+You can display shortcodes and other formatting in the table by adding

 shortcodes="true" to the Posts Table Pro shortcode.

 Once you’ve done this, you can add shortcodes to any of the columns supported by Posts Table Pro.